fishingpvalues/dotfiles/README-ARCH.md

 ## Troubleshooting & FAQ

 **Q: yay or chezmoi not found?**
-A: Run `sudo pacman -S yay chezmoi` first.
+A: The script will install them if needed.

 **Q: Some apps don't update theme?**
 A: Check their config path and reload command in `set_theme.sh`.

 **Q: How do I re-run the setup?**
-A: Just run `make install-hyprland` again.
+A: Just run `./bootstrap/install-linux.sh` again.
 It's idempotent.

 **Q: Are any hacking/security tools installed?**
 A: No. All such tools have been removed for work compliance.